juancumbeq/platzi-react-with-vite-tailwind/README.md

 	useState({});
 ```

-Inside the card component there are some changes, every time a card is clicked the product data related to that specific card must be sent to the product detail component to be rendered as well, this is why in the `onClick()` event there is another function.
+Inside the Card component, there are some changes.
+Every time a card is clicked, the product data related to that specific card must be sent to the Product Details component to be rendered as well.
+This is why there is another function in the `onClick()` event.

 Card: